shiloh1712/UHPS/README.md

 1. A new employee (store unassigned) should not have access to pages that an official employee can (e.g. create shop item)
 2. An employee should not be able to edit their own role to supervisor/admin nor edit their workplace (storeid)
 3. An employee should only see shipments that are in their store at the moment and shipments expected to arrive
-4. Should have another table containing sale items for each sale
+4. Should have another relation storing sale items for each sale
 5.